Discrete complex analysis on isoradial graphs

 for some sequence $(\O^{\mesh}_{\G};u^{\mesh})$, $\mesh=\mesh_j\to 0$, such that $B(u^{\mesh},r)\ss\O^{\mesh}\ss B(0,R)$.
 Taking a subsequence, one may assume that $u^{\mesh}\to u$ for some $u\in B(0,R)$.
 The set of all simply connected domains $\O:B(u,\frac{1}{2}r)\ss\O\ss B(0,R)$ is compact in the Carath\'eodory topology.
 Thus, taking a subsequence again, one may assume that

 (note that the marked points $v^{\mesh},..$ cannot reach the boundary due to (\ref{phi(v)Bound})).
-Then, (a)~the Carath\'eodory-stability of $h$ and (b)~the pointwise convergence $H^\mesh\to h$ give a contradiction.
+Then, (a)~the pointwise convergence $H^\mesh\to h$ and (b)~the Carath\'eodory-stability of $h$ easily give a contradiction.
 Indeed, both

 In view of Proposition~\ref{PropUniformComp}, the proof for discrete gradients goes by the same way.
 Assume (\ref{HGradUnifromClose}) does not hold for some sequence of discrete domains.
 As above, one may take a subsequence $\mesh=\mesh_k$ such that $(\O^{\mesh};u^{\mesh})\CaraTo (\O,u)$.
-The Carath\'eodory-stability implies
+Note that (b) directly implies